parithosh/ethereum-event-viewer/README.md

     -Needed to find a way to convert utc or dates into block ranges. solution: find latest block time, and subtract 86400/average_block_time
     -Settled for a local copy of web3.min.js, usually npm would handle the web3 installation and locate it in the node_modules, but mac osx was giving some errors with the compiler and refusing to install it.
 Had to use a global pre-compiled version of web3v1.0.0
     -Instead of the local copy of web3.min.js, I tried using a CDN source as well, but most cdn sources i could find seemed to be of v0.2 and I have used v1.0.0-beta.34.
 Functions i have used broke under the earlier build due to changes. decided against this method
     -Using materialize from older project to get the view on webapp
+    -Using etherscan, verified the result, looks to be in order

 ## Future work:
     -Could use a local node, can be achieved by changing the web3 provider.
 Need to add a check for if the node is synced before proceeding